How To Create Backgrounds For Coloring Pages With Crayons & Petroleum Jelly (And Solve The Problem Of Too Much Whitespace!)

 On this bit of scrap paper you are creating a sort of paint palette for your coloring project.
 When you are done your palette should look something like the one I created which is on the right hand side of the photo below.

-colors in a Crayola 120 box work pretty well with this technique.
+I used jewel tones for this project, but my crayon and PJ experiments taught me that most colors in a Crayola 120 box work pretty well with this technique. |

 STEP TWO: Get a fresh cotton swab and gently dip it into your tub of PJ.
 Coat the tip of the swab with PJ but try to avoid picking up a thick glob of it.
 Too little PJ and no magic will happen, too much and you will have an oily mess on your crayon palette.